Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Examples
 ####  Authenticating in Azure with Managed Identity
-This examples demonstrates authenticating the `ResourcesClient` from the [armresources][armresources_library] module using `ManagedIdentityCredential` in a virtual machine, app service, function app, cloud shell, or AKS environment on Azure, with system assigned, or user assigned managed identity enabled.
+This examples demonstrates authenticating the `ResourcesClient` from the armresources module using `ManagedIdentityCredential` in a virtual machine, app service, function app, cloud shell, or AKS environment on Azure, with system assigned, or user assigned managed identity enabled.

 See more about how to configure your Azure resource for managed identity in [Enable managed identity for Azure resources](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#enable-managed-identity-for-azure-resources)